almostearthling/whenever/README.md

 Note that not all types of operand are supported for all operator: comparisons (_greater_ and _greater or equal_, _less_ and _less or equal_) are only supported for numbers, and matching is only supported for strings.

 A further difficulty is due to the fact that, while DBus is strictly typed and supports all the basic types supported by _C_ and _C++_, neither TOML nor JSON do.
-Both (and especially JSON, since it is used for invocation purpose in **Whenever**) support more generic types, which are listed below along with the DBus type to which **Whenever** converts them in method invocation:
+Both (and especially JSON, since it is used for invocation purpose in **whenever**) support more generic types, which are listed below along with the DBus type to which **whenever** converts them in method invocation:

 * _Boolean_: `BOOLEAN`
 * _Integer_: `I64`